doc4d/4d-web-studio/docs/webforms/using-web-form-editor.md

 ### Styles Library

-One way of styling components is by dragging CSS classes from the Styles library and dropping them on the components.
+One way of styling components is by dragging CSS classes from the Styles Library and dropping them on the components.

 The Styles Library offers two types of styles:
 * Local: Styles you create